12 Customizing Graphs

 - Right-click in the layer and select New Bubble Scale.

-- Click the Add Bubble Scale button on the Graph toolbar.
+- Click the Add Bubble Scale button in the Add Object to Graph toolbar.

 - Right-click the legend to select Add Bubble Scale from the context menu.